Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 What are the Common Causes of Chronic Neck Pain?

 Chronic neck pain can be caused by a herniated disc, inflamed facet joint, whiplash injury from an automobile accident, a slip and fall, arthritis, stress, chronic fatigue, or fibromyalgia, just to name a few.
 Pain can emanate from the muscles, tendons, ligaments, intervertebral disc, inflamed nerves, and/or skeletal structure of the spine.
 Individuals who have poor posture can have extremely tight neck muscles as the muscle is constantly activated to keep the head from dropping.
 Over time, the muscles can go into spasm or start to cramp.
 When the muscles remain in this state for long periods of time, it can dramatically increase a person’s risk of neck injury, become abnormally tender, and restrict movement.

 Can Stress Increase Neck and Shoulder Pain?

 Yes.
 Increased stress cause muscles to tighten and go into spasm.
 The longer the muscles in the neck, or any other area of the body, remain under stress, the tighter they can become.
 This tightness may compress vessels or nerves traveling to the head or shoulders which may inflame and irritate tissue resulting in headache pain and trigger points.
 Osteopathic treatments, Physical therapy, and Trigger point treatments can help reduce pressure and inflammation, release the tightness, restore blood flow and removing compressive forces.
 As the compressive forces are reduced, blood begins to circulate back into the area, the inflammation will reduce, and nerve function can normalize.
-If pain is recalcitrant and severe other measures may be considered such as cervical facet blocks or epidural steroid injections Releasing stress through exercise, meditation, or whatever method is used, can enable faster healing time.
+If pain is persistent and severe other measures may be considered such as cervical facet blocks or epidural steroid injections.
+Releasing stress through exercise, meditation, or other methods can enable faster healing time.
 Proper blood flow and exercises relieve the pain and inflammation that can have such a devastating impact on a person’s quality of life.

 Neck Strain Symptoms